“Everything that happens once can never happen again. But everything that happens twice will surely happen a third time.”

 Why would it make sense to suffer chronic yeast infections with no “medical” reason?
 To suddenly be unable to sleep?
 To suffer through violent nightmares or disturbing dreams?
 To be unable to finish a PhD or take that last class to graduate?
 To be a professional musician but struggle with stage fright?
 To flush bright red every time you have to introduce yourself?
 To become unaccountably angry or scared by relatively innocuous encounters?

-Jane works in-person or virtually by video from anywhere in the world.
+Jane works internationally via video from wherever you are in the world.